Chemical Equilibrium Video Tutorial & Practice | Pearson+ Channels

-Learn the toughest concepts covered in your GOB - General, Organic, and Biological Chemistry class with step-by-step video tutorials and practice problems.
+Learn the toughest concepts covered in Chemistry with step-by-step video tutorials and practice problems by world-class tutors

-Most chemical reactions never go to completion where all the reactants are converted into products.
-Instead these reactions reach a chemical equilibrium.

 Which one of the following statements does not describe the equilibrium state?